-&lt;sup>1 The data from NTD is self-reported by the participating transit agencies following guidelines and procedures established by the Federal Transit Administration.
+$^{^{1}}$ The data from NTD is self-reported by the participating transit agencies following guidelines and procedures established by the Federal Transit Administration.

-Area Indicator Definition Service Operating Expense per Vehicle Revenue Mile Total operating cost divided by the total number of miles that vehicles travel while in revenue service.
-Efficiency Operating Expense per Vehicle Revenue Hour Total operating cost divided by the total number of hours of transit service provided.
+Operating Expense per Vehicle Revenue Hour Total operating cost divided by the total number of hours of transit service provided.
 Cost Operating Expense per Passenger Mile Total operating cost divided by the total number of miles traveled by passengers.
-Lost Effectiveness Operating Expense per Unlinked Trip Total operating cost divided by the total number of passengers boarding public transportation vehicles.
-Service Maintenance & Reliability Average Fleet Age The mean of the difference between year of manufacture and year under consideration for all vehicles in the active fleet.
-Miles between Major Mechanical Failures The average number of miles that vehicles travel while in revenue service between failures of some mechanical elements or a safety concern that prevents the vehicle from completing a scheduled trip or from starting the next scheduled trip.
-Service Level Solvency Fare Recovery Ratio The proportion of operating costs that are covered by fare revenue paid by passengers.
-Capital Funds Expended per Passenger Trip Expenses related to the purchase of capital assets divided by the total number of unlinked passenger trips provided.
+Effectiveness Operating Expense per Unlinked Trip Total operating cost divided by the total number of passengers boarding public transportation vehicles.
+Average Fleet Age The mean of the difference between year of manufacture and year under consideration for all vehicles in the active fleet.
+Service Maintenance & Reliability Miles between Major Mechanical Failures The average number of miles that vehicles travel while in revenue service between failures of some mechanical elements or a safety concern that prevents the vehicle from completing a scheduled trip or from starting the next scheduled trip.
+Service Level Fare Recovery Ratio 2 The proportion of operating costs that are covered by fare revenue paid by passengers.
+Solvency Capital Funds Expended per Passenger Trip Expenses related to the purchase of capital assets divided by the total number of unlinked passenger trips provided.